If you continue to use our website, we will assume you agree to receive cookies from us.

-Scottish Hydro Electric Transmission plc is the licensed Transmission Owner in the north of Scotland.
+Scottish Hydro Electric Transmission is responsible for 5,000 km of high voltage electricity cables in the north of Scotland.
 As a result of increased demand from developers to connect their generation to the transmission network we are investing over £1 billion to upgrade the network.

 We want to keep our customers and stakeholders updated on how we run our transmission and distribution networks.
 We also want you to have your say on our business plans and any significant changes in the energy industry.

 Explore these pages to find out more about our plans and the feedback we've had..

 This section includes documents and information ranging from charging statements to compliance and financial information.

 Scottish and Southern Energy Power Distribution is committed to communication and engagement with customers and stakeholders who are affected by developments in electricity distribution and transmission.

 Scottish and Southern Energy Power Distribution is the owner of two electricity networks and one transmission network.

 In addition to our primary operating areas where we have a monopoly, we have installed a number of individual distribution networks across Great Britain which we also manage.